-the completion of the Green Alley Demonstration Project, located in the Guadalupe neighborhood between 8th and 9th Streets and bounded by Lydia and Waller and 8th and 9th Street.
+The Green Alley Demonstration Project is located in the Guadalupe neighborhood between 8th and 9th Streets and bounded by Lydia and Waller and 8th and 9th Street.
 This pilot project, under the joint leadership of the Office of Sustainability, the Public Works Department, University of Texas, and the Guadalupe Neighborhood Development Corporation, incorporates Alley Flat housing, colored concrete and pervious pavement, rain gardens, native and edible landscaping, wildlife habitat, public art, and recycled materials.
 Private property owners have developed five private secondary homes along the alley, providing micro-density and increased housing choices.
 (Learn more about Alley Flat housing by clicking here.)

 Encouraging compact neighborhoods

 Increasing the sustainability performance of public Right-of-Way

 Creating a model project that demonstrates sustainability and Imagine Austin goals

 Increasing affordable housing choices with Alley Flats or other secondary unit infill

 Encouraging residents to “adopt” and care for alleys

 The project was designed with significant resident input and used sustainable and green infrastructure elements to provide a safe, accessible, and creative space where neighbors can meet and come together as a community.
 The alley incorporates elements such as colored concrete pavement, pervious pavement, rain gardens, native landscaping, herb gardens, social gathering areas, public art, and recycled materials, such as river rock in planters and fly ash in concrete.